Who ie eligible for Medicare Part D?

 Medicare Part A:

 pays for inpatient hospital, skilled nursing facility, and some home health care.
-For each benefit period Medicare pays all covered costs except the Medicare Part A deductible (in 2021 the deductible = $1484) during the first 60 days and coinsurance amounts for hospital stays that last beyond 60 days and no more than 150 days.
+For each benefit period Medicare pays all covered costs except the Medicare Part A deductible ($1,676 in 2025) during the first 60 days and coinsurance amounts for hospital stays that last beyond 60 days and no more than 150 days.

 - Medicare Part A will cover your prescription medications that you need during your Medicare-covered hospital or skilled nursing facility stay.